ryzhakar/codesplain/prompts/inductive_analysis.md

     - Use (+) for positive aspects that contribute to code quality, performance, or security
     - Use (−) for negative aspects that may introduce problems, inefficiencies, or vulnerabilities
     - Use (=) for neutral observations or those with unclear impact
-13. Provide a truthful representation of the code's technical aspects, regardless of whether the outcome is predominantly positive, negative, or neutral.
+13. Focus on providing a truthful representation of the code's technical aspects, regardless of the resulting distribution of positive, negative, or neutral statements.
 14. Provide as many statements as necessary to thoroughly analyze the file, typically ranging from 20 to 50 depending on the file's complexity and size.

 # Output Format